DevPlant/angularjs-training/7-multiple-views/README.md

 So first, lets

 This file basically contains some information about our project.
-- A userdefined name,verison & description.
+- A user-defined name, version & description.
 Author and License information.
 These are all optional
 - A list of dependencies, also optional, but hey, why else would we use it
 - A list of scripts, these can be anything, from bash to node, docker commands, etc.